aryumka/vc-erp/README.md

 # vc-erp
-ERP for venture capitals with OOP and DDD architecture
+ERP for venture capitals with OOP and DDD architecture adopted